 - You can extend the final rise by putting your dough in the fridge overnight for 8-16 hours.
 (This is also handy to let the sour flavor develop, and it lets you bake fresh bread first thing in the morning!)

 - Place a heavy covered dutch oven or bread baker in the oven and preheat to 500°F/260°C.

 - Remove bowl with dough from fridge if you did an overnight rise (no need to let it come to room temp first).

-- Dust the bottom of the dutch oven or bread baker with flour, and then invert your dough into it (rough side should be down).
+- Dust the bottom of the dutch oven or bread baker with flour (not needed if using parchment).

 - Score the top of the dough with a serrated knife or bread lame.

 - Cover the dutch oven and slide it back in the oven.

 - Turn the oven temperature down to 450°F/232°C.

 - Bake covered for 20 minutes.

-- Remove bread from oven and dutch oven, and let cool on baking rack.
+- Remove bread from oven and dutch oven, and let cool on baking rack at least 90 minutes.